georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 Expiration
 ==========

 You will be sent a reminder 3 days before your subscription expires and again once it does.
+Should your subscription expire, the following will happen:

+* Your map credentials will be deleted
+* Your bot rights will be revoked
+* Your active alerts will be muted
-Should your subscription expire, your map credentials will be deleted, your bot rights will be revoked and you will no longer be able to see the scan channels.
+* You will no longer be able to see the scan channels
+* You will no longet be able to see the subscriber only channels.

 Your alerts will not be deleted until you leave the server in case you decide to re-subscribe.

 Useful Commands
 ###############